Peet Travel Award guidelines

 - Indicate clearly the main aims of your travel, how the travel may help in any dissertation research you are doing for your degree or any other sort of research you are engaged in, or specify the exact way in which it will support your course.
 Be as specific as you can about the methods you will employ in any research you will carry out during your trip (e.g., which collections you are going to visit, how are you going to study them, and what is the connection to your PhD research, which skills, training and/or research data you are going to gain as part of your planned fieldwork, etc.)

-- Indicate clearly your itinerary in terms of places you will visit, reasons for visiting those locations and the amount of time you will spend in each place.
+- Indicate your itinerary clearly, including the places you will visit, the reasons for visiting those locations, and the amount of time you will spend in each place.
 Applicants are required to state clearly how they will access the raw data in each location and specify how the data will directly benefit their dissertation topic

-- Please mark clearly all items in your budget that you request to be covered in part or in full from the Peet Travel Award, by putting (P) next to eligible costs.
-Budgets that do not contain the requisite amount of detail will not be considered.
+- Please clearly mark all items in your budget that you request to be covered in part or in full from the Peet Travel Award by putting a (P) next to eligible costs.
+Budgets that lack the requisite level of detail will not be considered.

 Supervisors are asked to evaluate the application fully in the space provided on the form, explaining specifically and in sufficient detail how the proposed travel will benefit the applicant’s research project.